Outerbeast/anti_rush/README.md

 `"rendercolor" "255 0 0"` This also affects the border beam coloration

+Note that the render settings will not change via env_render or other means.

 ## Flags
 | Name | Value `"spawnflags" "f"` | Description |
 | ----| :---: | -------- |